-This Plan has been prepared in part as an outcome from prior studies completed by the Township, including the Economic Development Strategy and the Integrated Community Sustainability Plan.
-These prior studies have recognized the potential of a Community Improvement Plan to revitalize and improve the communities and renewal, revitalization and development of existing assist in achieving the other objectives of the Economic Development Strategy and the Integrated Community Sustainability Plan, such as promoting economic vitality, encouraging a greater mix of housing types, promoting energy and water efficiency and creating more vibrant, pedestrian-oriented community cores.

-This Plan was updated in 2021 to address the key revitalization and economic growth objectives identified in the Township's new Official Plan, entitled Our King, which was adopted by the Township on September 23, 2019 and approved by York Region on September 24, 2020.
-This Plan has also been updated to consider a wide range of other studies and initiatives that the Township has recently undertaken to advance revitalization goals and other objectives.
+This Plan has been prepared in part as an outcome from has recently undertaken to advance revitalization goals prior studies completed by the Township, including the and other objectives.
+Economic Development Strategy and the Integrated A Community Improvement Plan is a common tool used Community Sustainability Plan.
+These prior studies have recognized the potential of a Community Improvement by municipalities in Ontario to promote the improvement, Plan to revitalize and improve the communities and renewal, revitalization and development of existing assist in achieving the other objectives of the Economic communities.
+Section 28 of the Planning Act outlines Development Strategy and the Integrated Community the tools that may be implemented in a Community Sustainability Plan, such as promoting economic vitality, Improvement Plan to achieve the vision, goals and encouraging a greater mix of housing types, promoting objectives for community improvement. energy and water efficiency and creating more vibrant, pedestrian-oriented community cores.
+In particular, Community Improvement Plans are used by municipalities to provide grants or loans to private This Plan was updated in 2021 to address the key property owners and tenants to assist in making revitalization and economic growth objectives identified physical property improvements.
+Without a Community in the Township's new Official Plan, entitled Our King, Improvement Plan in place, a municipality is prohibited which was adopted by the Township on September 23, from granting "bonuses" to commercial or manufacturing 2019 and approved by York Region on September 24, enterprises in accordance with Section 106(1) of the 2020.
+This Plan has also been updated to consider a wide Municipal Act, 2001. range of other studies and initiatives that the Township